Santiag0Herrera/todo-be-app/README.md

   ```bash
   uvicorn main:app --reload
   ```
-2. Open your browser and navigate to `http://127.0.0.1:8000/docs` to access the Swagger UI and interact with the API.
+2. Open your browser and navigate to `http://127.0.0.1:8000/docs` to access the **Swagger UI** and interact with the API.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.